-Discovered under what would become one of the most important gold camps in the west – Virginia City, on the eastern slope of Mt.
+Discovered under what would become one of the most important gold camps in the West – Virginia City, on the eastern slope of Mt.
 Davidson, the mines would yield more than 500 million dollars of silver and gold ore during the first decades.

 He and several others laid claim to several sections of the Comstock Lode in 1859.
-A miner named James Finney, better known as “Old Virginny,” discovered the Gold Hill outcropping; “Big French John” Bishop, Aleck Henderson and Jack Yount, discovered a vein that would later become part of the Comstock Lode, but not the main one.
+A miner named James Finney, better known as “Old Virginny,” discovered the Gold Hill outcropping; “Big French John” Bishop, Aleck Henderson, and Jack Yount discovered a vein that would later become part of the Comstock Lode, but not the main one.
 These four men are often re-credited with the “rediscovery” of the original Grosh brothers’ find.

-Comstock’s and the others’ claims started the “Rush to Washoe,” and for the next two decades, it would be the dominating event in Nevada history for the next two decades.
+Comstock’s and others’ claims started the “Rush to Washoe,” and it would be the dominating event in Nevada history for the next two decades.

-Having few resources to develop these claims and unsure of the size of the strikes, all of the original discoverers would soon sell out, without ever making the huge fortunes that would come later for men such as George Hearst, William Chapman Ralston, William Sharon, Alvinza Hayward, and several others.
+Having few resources to develop these claims and unsure of the size of the strikes, all of the original discoverers would soon sell out without ever making the huge fortunes that would come later for men such as George Hearst, William Chapman Ralston, William Sharon, Alvinza Hayward, and several others.

-Western Nevada quickly became a center of mining activity, with numerous trading posts and mining camps established such as Virginia City, Silver City and Gold Hill.
-Virginia City, established in 1859 quickly became a prosperous boomtown, and for several decades, would reign as the “capital” of the lode and one of the most influential political, financial, and social hubs in the American West.
+Western Nevada quickly became a center of mining activity, with numerous trading posts and mining camps established, such as Virginia City, Silver City, and Gold Hill.
+Virginia City, established in 1859, quickly became a prosperous boomtown and, for several decades, would reign as the “capital” of the lode and one of the most influential political, financial, and social hubs in the American West.

 In the earliest days, the ore was extracted through surface diggings, but these were quickly exhausted, forcing the miners to tunnel underground.

-The ore, however, was so soft, that the tunnels were often subject to deadly cave-ins, later solved by square-set timbering in the tunnels.
-Also hampering the mining activities were heavy flows of water, required for pumping machinery.
+The ore, however, was so soft that the tunnels were often subject to deadly cave-ins, later solved by square-set timbering in the tunnels.
+Also hampering the mining activities were heavy flows of water required for pumping machinery.